 Are Weetos vegan?

 Weetos chocolatey hoops are not suitable for vegans because they contain vitamin D which may be derived from sheep’s wool.
-Weetos do not contain milk, but are not suitable for milk allergy suferers because they are made in an environment where milk is present.
+Weetos do not contain milk but are not suitable for people with cows’ milk allergies because they are made in an environment where milk is present.

 Is Curiously Cinnamon vegan?

-Nestle Cursiously Cinnamon cereal is not suitable for vegans because it contains vitamin D which may come from wool.
+Nestle Curiously Cinnamon cereal is not suitable for vegans because it contains vitamin D which may come from wool.
 This cereal does not contain any other animal ingredients.
-It is not suitable for people with milk or nut allergies due to the potential for cross-contamination.
+Curiously Cinnamon is vegetarian, but is not suitable for people with milk or nut allergies due to the potential for cross-contamination.

 Kellogg’s Cornflakes are not suitable for vegans because they contain vitamin D which may come from sheep’s wool.
-However, some brands of ‘free-from’ or organic cornflakes are vegan-friendly.
+Some brands of ‘free from’ or organic cornflakes such as Nestle GoFree cornflakes are vegan-friendly.

 Are Coco Pops vegan?